 The Skalkaho Highway is not for the faint-hearted.
 Featuring unpaved sections and steep grades, this road can be especially treacherous during and after rain.

 The lack of guardrails and the risk of landslides make this a challenging drive, even for experienced drivers.
-It’s crucial to check the road status before embarking on this route, as it’s often closed in winter.

 Know Before You Go